LCRT215/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

-  We can use bootstrap & reactstrap (component libraries with pre built components that are already styled), the styled components library (a library full of components that can be styled individually and inline),
+  We can use bootstrap & reactstrap (component libraries with pre built components that are already styled), the styled components library (a library full of components that can be styled individually and inline in JS),